jeffreykegler/Marpa--R2/UPDATES.md

 ## Installation note

-On installation, users sometimes run have problems with GNU's configure, apparently due to broken setups for bugs in GNU's autotools.
+On installation, users sometimes run have problems with GNU's configure, apparently due to broken setups or bugs in GNU's autotools.
 The proper fix, of course, is to repair the setup or GNU configure, but this may be impossible or inconvenient.